lichuan0217/DBus-Demo/README.md

 - register.py --  Regist a callback on a signal in this DBus service.
 - sender.py   --  Call a method on DBus service and trigger a signal.
 - org.example.Credentials.conf  --  The configuration file for this DBus service.
+- utils/system-service.py -- List all the system DBus service
+- utils/session-service.py  -- List all the session DBus service

 ### How to use